Honest • Hardworking • Homegrown Conservative

 I believe that the foundation of great growth is the education system.
 Without a strong foundation, the full potential of growth will not be realized.
 We need to focus on becoming more attractive to businesses looking to relocate to the Middle Tennessee area, as well as to entrepreneurs looking to start up a business.

 Growing up in District 21, I attended Indian Lake Elementary School and graduated from Hendersonville High School.
-I received my Bachelor of Science degree in Industrial Engineering from The University of Tennessee at Knoxville, and work in the Project Management Office within our Information Technology (IT) department at Bridgestone Americas' Headquarters in downtown Nashville.
+I received my Bachelor of Science degree in Industrial Engineering from The University of Tennessee at Knoxville, and work in the Information Technology (IT) department at Bridgestone Americas' Headquarters in downtown Nashville.

 My wife, Stacey (Youree), attended Nannie Berry Elementary School and is a graduate of HHS, as well.
 She also attended UTK, where she earned her Nursing degree and has worked at Vanderbilt Hospital for over 20 years.